AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

 If running a static website with basic html/css/js files there are endless hosting solutions usually using Apache Servers running PHP based cPanel dashboards.
 Although If you want to use React/Vue/Svelte/Angular you are going to want a service with Continuous Deployment so you don't have to reupload all your content each time you deploy and that's where Netlify and Vercel fit in wonderfully.

 - *Continuous Deployment* is the concept of creating an automated pipeline of your deployment process.
-Typically this takes the form of updating your code on GitHub which then triggers automations that end in your project being deployed (Netlify and Vercel make this very easy).
+Typically this takes the form of updating your code on GitHub which then triggers automation that ends in your project being deployed (Netlify and Vercel make this very easy).
 This type of pipeline is also used to integrate code from others into a project automating a pipeline of tests and this is referred to as Continuous Integration.
 (CI/CD)

 ### Virtual Private Server (VPS)